 GP - Fotolia

-DH2i, a provider of portability tools for applications and services running on Microsoft Windows Server, today is launching what it claims is the first of containers as a service, or CaaS, for Microsoft's SQL Server database.
+DH2i, a provider of portability tools for applications and services running on Microsoft Windows Server, today is launching what it claims is the of containers as a service, or CaaS, for Microsoft's SQL Server database.

 "There is a lot of SQL out there, and in terms of transitioning to SQL Server as a container, there will be an audience for this," said Robert Stroud, a principal analyst on Forrester Research's infrastructure and operations team.
 "This could be an extension of SQL Server's lease on life."